Beth

 After that, the team settled and put in extra effort, and Coach worked us hard, and beyond usual quitting time.
 Once we were flagging, she called us in and had us sit.
 She looked at each of us in turn, no expression on her face.

-“First off on the news front, Lissa came to me before practice and suggested benching her in favor of Heather.
-Her reasoning was that she’s not the natural right wing that Heather has shown herself to be and that any other solution that gets Lissa a starting job has either Beth or Rhee sitting.
+“That was the worst start of practice I’ve ever seen out of this team.
+Don’t ever do that again.
+If you don’t want to work, then you need not show up for games.”
+She looked around us rather severely, then stated, “First off on the news front is that Lissa came to me before practice and suggested benching her in favor of Heather.
+She reasoned that she’s not the natural right wing that Heather has shown herself to be and that any other solution that gets Lissa a starting job has either Beth or Rhee sitting.
 She doesn’t want that.
 I applaud Lissa’s self-sacrifice for the team.
-For the rest of the season, I’ll have her helping me on substitutions when Beth is on the field.
-Lissa has shown a real knack for offense evolutions and knowing personnel abilities, so I’d like her to have some marshalling duties.
-So, once I’m sure her ankle is 100%, I’ll be trying her out as Beth’s back-up at sweeper.
-Padme will be Heather’s back-up if Lissa works out as a sweeper, which I think she will.
+For the rest of the season, I’ll have her helping me with substitutions when Beth is on the field.
+Lissa has shown a real knack for offense evolutions and knowing personnel abilities, so I’d like her to have some marshaling duties.
+So, once I’m sure her ankle is 100%, I’ll be trying her out as Beth’s backup at sweeper.
+Padme will be Heather’s backup if Lissa works out as a sweeper, which I think she will.

-“I leave for Cleveland this afternoon and won’t be back until Monday evening, so Beth will run practice then, with the help of Ann and Lissa.”
+“I leave for Cleveland this afternoon and won’t be back until Monday evening, so Beth will run practice Monday, with the help of Ann and Lissa.”
+Coach then turned to me, saying, “Beth, don’t let them get out of hand.
+Keep them focused.”

 She then looked over the whole team.

-“Anyone that gives Beth – or Ann or Lissa – trouble while I am gone will not play on Tuesday.
+“Anyone who gives Beth – or Ann or Lissa – trouble while I am gone will not play on Tuesday.
 Period.
 Now, how many of you could make an extra practice on either Saturday or Sunday?”

 Rhee called out, “Sunday would be better for Gracey, Beth, Heather, and me.”

-“I guess that I should check with my Assistant Coach before asking such questions.
+Coach looked slightly annoyed, then her face cleared as she said, “I guess I should check with my Assistant Coach before asking such questions.
 Who could make a practice on Sunday?
 Raise your hands.”

 At least a dozen of them waved in the air, including mine, of course.

-“Against Central on Tuesday, we’ll probably run the usual starters.
-However, unless you all fall apart, I’ll be pulling starters early, as I think that Central has little chance to beat us, or even stay close.
-That is, unless the team that started practice today shows up Tuesday.
-You are a very good team, but when you lose focus, you lose whatever it is that makes this team good.
+Coach returned her focus to the whole team, looking us over as she is wont to do, then added, “Against Central on Tuesday, we’ll probably run the usual starters.
+However, unless they fall apart, I’ll be pulling starters early, as I think Central has little chance to beat us, or even stay close.
+That is unless the team that started practice today shows up on Tuesday.
+You’re a very good team, but when you lose focus, you lose whatever it is that makes this team good.
 Now, get out of my sight and have some fun.”

 As we were standing up, Coach motioned me to join her; the rest of the team gave us space.

-“I’m sorry that you had to run extra, as you weren’t a problem.
+“I’m sorry you had to run extra, as you weren’t a problem.
 In that situation, though, it’s better to drive the lesson home to everyone.”

 “No problem, Coach.
 I understand that.
 I’ve also filed it away.”

 “Good.
 I want you to work them hard while I’m gone, as I want the lesson about today to stick.
-Personally, and please don’t pass this on, not even to your gang, I think that if we can continue to play at this level, we’ll probably get far in state.
-I suspect that we won’t get past Centerville, but who knows.
-However, I am beginning to have high hopes for next year’s team, as long as we get most of the girls back and they continue to work hard and learn.
+Personally, and please don’t pass this on, not even to your gang, I think if we can continue to play at this level, we’ll probably get far at State.
+I suspect we won’t get past Centerville, but who knows?
+However, I’m beginning to have high hopes for next year’s team, so long as we get most of the girls back and they continue to work hard and learn.
+Do I understand correctly that Heather has been spending a lot of time with you and Rhee?”

 I nodded.